 To check for wear in the drive shafts and brake drum splines jack the rear wheel off the ground and with the handbrake on see how much the wheel can move, wear in the various splines and universals then becomes obvious.
 I’d borrowed a pair of better Hardy Spicers from Andrew for the 2013 Castlemaine Rally and Alpine Tour but they had to go back and therefore something needed to be done.

 Ben Courage had heard some reports of CV joints from VWs & Fiats being used but couldn’t track down the owners.
-A local company in Bendigo had manufactured a new pair of Hardy Spicer like shafts some years back, an option I wasn’t keen on which I’ll detail later, but for me the best, but most expensive option, was to try and find some Lancia originals, I just think they look right.
+A local company in Bendigo had manufactured a new pair of Hardy Spicer like shafts some years back, an option I wasn’t keen on which I’ll detail later, but for me the best, but most expensive option, was to try and find some Lancia originals.

 After sending out a series of emails to the normal and not so normal sources of parts I got a reply from Ron Francis in the UK that he had a “decent” pair of the later type.